Whalem56/shell/README.md

 ### Description

-In this program, I implemented a simple shell called wish (wis[consin] shell).
-Written from scratch in C. This was a fun and enlightening project for my Operating Systems class.
+In this program, I implemented a simple shell called wish (short for wisconsin shell).
+Written from scratch in C.
+This was a fun and enlightening project for my Operating Systems class.

 ### Usage